InsaneCoder789/Frostbite/src/Commands/README.md

 * Add Role - *Command Used To Add Roles To The Mentioned User.
 * Lock Channel - *Command Used To Lock The Channel This Command Was Run In*
 * Unlock Channel - *Command Used To Unlock The Channel This Command Was Run In*
+* Nuke - Helps You To Nuke a Specific Channel so That You Restart The Channel

 ### Owner Commands